wootencl/apidocs-v4/source/includes/_common.md

 rate_limit_cap | {int} | The amount of requests available per hour rate_limit_reset | {int} | The time (Unix Timestamp) when the rate limit amount resets

-## Additional Arguments To Any Request
+## Collection Parameters
-Below are the available keyword arguments that resources can use.
-All of these keywords can be added to collection requests from Resources - singular Resource (/resource/{id}) requests do not accept parameters intended to limit a list of responses.
+The below parameterss can be added to collection requests from endpoints to limit and page through the returned list of results.
+Singular endpoint (/endpoint/{id}) requests do not accept these parameters.

 Argument | Description
 -------- | -----------
 async | Whether the API call is asynchronous.
-For Resources that offer both synchronous and asynchronous operation, a boolean can be used for this parameter to specify which mode of operation you desire; if the async parameter is omitted, the synchronous mode will be used.
+For endpoints that offer both synchronous and asynchronous operation, a boolean can be used for this parameter to specify which mode of operation you desire; if the async parameter is omitted, the synchronous mode will be used.
 For POST requests, the async parameter should be included along with other JSON data being POSTed.
 When async is true, the API client has the option of including a callback URL so that it can be notified when the asynchronous processing is complete. application_data | API client applications may include custom application data in requests to help support scenarios where an application is unable to store the activity id and wishes to include application specific data in their API requests so that the information will be stored on the request's activity and returned to the application in asynchronous callbacks.
 This can be useful for scenarios where you want to directly associate a PokitDok Platform API request with some identifier(s) in your system so that you can do direct lookups to associate responses with the appropriate information.
 For example, suppose you wish to fire off a number of eligibility or claims requests and want to include some identifiers specific to your application.
-By including the identifier(s) you need in the request's application_data section, you can easily do direct lookups using those identifiers when you receive the API response. dir | The direction that a list is sorted, ascending or descending (only for collection requests) limit | The number of Resources to return in a list (only for collection requests) offset | The number of Resources to skip when paging through a list (only for collection requests) sort | The field to sort the list of Resources by (only for collection requests)
+By including the identifier(s) you need in the request's application_data section, you can easily do direct lookups using those identifiers when you receive the API response. dir | The direction that a list is sorted, ascending or descending (only for collection requests) limit | The number of objects to return in a list (only for collection requests) offset | The number of objects to skip when paging through a list (only for collection requests) sort | The field to sort the list of objects by (only for collection requests)

 ## Errors
 > Unauthorized access